Bobbyloo89/Virtual-CV/README.md

 This is my virtual CV SPA (Single-Page Application) created using React for a school project.
 It contains a left-hand vertical navbar with a slider-switch for dark/light mode **(global state management using Redux)** and links **(using React-router for navigating without page reloads)** to the four pages/views:

 ## About
-Contains information about me as a dev and as a person, displaying a profile image, my title, an short intro and a presentation of who I am, and can be translated to either swedish or english by clicking the flag icons **(language choice managed using useContext)**.
+Contains information about me as a dev and as a person, displaying a profile image, my title, a short intro and a presentation of who I am, and can be translated to either swedish or english by clicking the flag icons **(language choice managed using useContext)**.

 ## Experience
 Contains a list of my previous education and work experience in a time line (list created by sending props between ExperienceItem.jsx and Experience.jsx).